jhlee-003/DY_fakePhoton_run3/README.md

     "T2_IT_Legnaro",
 ]
 ```
-- This list is made purely based on my personal experience
+- This list is made purely based on my personal experience.
-- You can add/remove sites based on your use case
+- You can add/remove sites based on your use case.
-- I recommend always keeping `T2_CH_CERN` in the list
+- I recommend always keeping `T2_CH_CERN` in the list.

 <br>